Fairblock/fairyring/readme.md

 There are two types of auctions currently available with FairyRing.
 More to come soon.
    - Timed auctions (covered in this tutorial): the auction is automatically resolved at a defined block height
-   - General auctions (to be covered in the future): the auction has to be manually resolved by a tx from the auctioneer
+   - General auctions (to be covered in the future): the auction is closed by an auctioneer sending a final transaction.
+This can be a EOA or a smart contract.

 By the end, you'll understand how to do the following revolving around auctions: